pauradev/pages/pages/01.Blog/06.Tutorials/02.integrate-with-woo/.revs/20200731-152443/item.md

 ---

-##### If you are still unable to view woocommerce orders on the printaura site the links between the site may be broken. to re-generate new links please follow the rest of the trouble shooting walkthrough to remove and re-install your Woocommerce shop on PrintAura.
+##### If you are still unable to view woocommerce orders on the printaura site the links between the site may be broken. to re-generate new links please follow the rest of the trouble shooting walkthrough to remove and re-install your Woocommerce shop on Printaura.

 ---
 > #### Delete Webhooks